 The SAO web site includes the following features designed to improve accessibility for users with disabilities:

-- Images on the site contain "alt tags", which contain descriptions of the images to aid users who listen to the content of the site by using a screen reader.
+- Images on the site use "alt tags", to provide descriptions of images to aid users who listen to the content of the site by using a screen reader.
 Text transcripts accompany video or audio clips of speeches, remarks, and the like.

 E-mail Address: firstname.lastname@example.org

 The Relay Texas service is available to assist people with disabilities in telephone communication.

 Additional information about accessibility programs in Texas is available from the Governor's Committee on People with Disabilities.